SushantGagneja/ultra-low-latency-ML-inference-on-FPGA/README.md

 Because the labels are derived from the input features, this creates a circular evaluation loop.
 The 82.94% accuracy does not mean the model predicts the future—it means **the BNN successfully compresses and approximates a deterministic rule-based classifier entirely in hardware-accelerated binary arithmetic.** The BNN acts as a highly efficient, 230ns hardware-compressed rule engine.

 ### Out-of-Sample Confusion Matrix
-The following confusion matrix is evaluated on 1,800 out-of-sample ticks. **Note:** These are *synthetic* ticks generated from a distribution matching real Binance `bookTicker` data (using LogNormal volume calibration), not a replay of real historical market data.
+The following confusion matrix is evaluated on 1,800 out-of-sample ticks. **Note:** These are *synthetic* ticks generated from a distribution matching real Binance `bookTicker` data (using LogNormal volume calibration).
+The data generation utilizes a sinusoidal drift over the stochastic walk to guarantee periodic indicator crossings.
+While sufficient as a generative proxy to prove the hardware logic compression, it does not capture true microstructural fat tails or bid-ask bounce.
 This evaluation proves the hardware mapping's fidelity to the software model's decision boundaries, rather than out-of-sample historical market profitability.

 ![Hardware Core Confusion Matrix](media/bnn_true_confusion_matrix.png)

 **Analysis:** While the recall is highly sensitive (~90% detection rate for actionable spikes), the precision reveals the cost of extreme parameter quantization.
-The HOLD class generates 232 false BUY predictions (an 18.8% false positive rate on the majority class), dragging BUY precision down to 40.4%.
-In a live trading scenario, this precision would result in losing trades without an additional classical filtering layer.
-The SELL signal is significantly more robust at 81.2% precision.
+The HOLD class generates 232 false BUY predictions (an 18.8% false positive rate on the majority class) but only 39 false SELL predictions.
+This severe asymmetry exists because BUY's binary representation in XNOR space sits geometrically closer to HOLD than SELL does.
+This is partly an artifact of the bipolar quantizer mapping both highly oversold (RSI=20) and neutral (RSI=50) zones to `-1` for the first bit, relying heavily on subsequent momentum bits to establish linear separability.
+While this overlap drags BUY precision down to 40.4%, the SELL signal remains highly separable and robust at 81.2% precision.
+Furthermore, 100% co-simulation accuracy confirms that the Verilog FSM's weight addressing perfectly matches the Python extraction scheme.

 ## Verification and Validation Methodology

-A critical requirement of this project was absolute assurance of mathematical equivalence and hardware robustness before deploying capital.
+A critical requirement of this project was absolute assurance of mathematical equivalence and hardware robustness before physical validation.

 1.  **C/Python Feature Equivalence:** The ESP32 `temporal_features.c` and `quantization.c` are compiled locally and streamed with 100,000 realistic market ticks against the Python `retrain_bookticker.py` extractor.
 We assert that float drift between x86 and Xtensa FPUs is within `1e-4` (machine epsilon), and that the resulting 16-bit binary quantized spike is **100% bit-exact identical** between Python and C.
-2.  **Formal Verification (SymbiYosys SVA):** The `bnn_core` state machine is mathematically proven using SystemVerilog Assertions (SVA) and the `yices` SMT solver.
-The proofs guarantee bounded execution (no deadlocks), strict 23-cycle completion, and absolute metastability avoidance.
+2.  **Formal Verification (SymbiYosys SVA):** The `bnn_core` state machine is formally verified using SystemVerilog Assertions (SVA) via SymbiYosys (see `formal.sby`).
+The proofs guarantee bounded execution (no deadlocks), strict 23-cycle completion, and correct boolean logic implementation of the CDC protocol.
 3.  **Adversarial RTL Testbench:** The Icarus Verilog testbench injects hardware faults, asserting that the FSM does not lock up when `CS_n` deasserts mid-transfer, when the SPI clock stops unexpectedly mid-byte, or when spurious `start` strobes fire.
 4.  **Hardware-Accurate Python Simulation:** A standalone XNOR-popcount simulator in Python verifies that replacing floating-point math with binary logic yields identical classification boundaries.
 5.  **End-to-End Co-Simulation:** A Python test harness (`cosim.py`) drives Icarus Verilog (`vvp`) via subprocesses.
 It streams 500 market ticks through the software quantizer, injects the vectors into the Verilog simulation, reads the RTL output, and asserts a 100% bit-exact match with the golden model.

-## Institutional Infrastructure
+## System Infrastructure

 *   **Historical Backtest Engine (`scripts/historical_backtest.py`):** Uses real Binance `bookTicker` archives to execute an out-of-sample backtest.
 Incorporates a realistic transaction cost model (4 bps taker fee + 1 bps slippage) and models real microstructure constraints (bid-ask bounce, volatility clustering).
 *   **Live PnL Monitor (`monitoring/bnn_trading_monitor.py`):** Acts as a real-time audit daemon.
 It parses the UART telemetry from the ESP32, simulates a live mark-to-market equity curve, and enforces a hard position limit of 1 contract.